hlmeS/hoomaluo-school/python-data-science/unit_0_setup_intro/README.md

 ### Using the Jupyter notebook

-The Jupyter notebook is a really amazing tool that let's you to to write codes and reports at the same time by simply interspersing code with markdown (md) comments.
-This is great, because you can for example copy/paste the task or problem statement, then document your thought process, then test some code, and then document your results.
+The Jupyter notebook is a really amazing tool that let's you write code blocks and reports at the same time by simply interspersing code with markdown (md) comments.
+This is great because you can for example copy/paste the task or problem statement first, then document your thought process, then test some code, and then document your results.
+Sounds good?
 Let's see how we can use this.

 * Launch the Anaconda Navigator
   ![Anaconda Navigator](img/anaconda_navigator.png)
-* Launch Jupyterlab
+* Launch jupyterlab
 * Create a `python-data-science` folder using the sidebar.
   * For example, go to your `Documents` folder
   * Click on the new folder icon
   * Name the folder `python-data-science`
 * Now create a `Python 3 Notebook`
   ![Create Python 3 notebook](img/jupyter_createNotebook.png)
-* Rename the notebook based on today's date and the title that you want to give the notebook, e.g. `20180821_my_first_notebook.`
+* Rename the notebook based on today's date and the title that you want to give the notebook, e.g. `20180821_my_first_notebook.ipynb`
   ![Rename notebook](img/jupyter_firstNotebook.png)
 * Save the empty notebook
   ![Save notebook](img/jupyter_saveNotebook.png)

-Congrats, now you're ready to start you first notebook.
+Congrats, now you're ready to start your first notebook.

 ### First Jupyter notebook